When shopping for food you can find lots of information on the label to help you decide whether a food is suitable for your gluten free diet.

 The term gluten free can only be used on foods which contain 20 parts per million (ppm) or less of gluten.
 You might see this on specialist substitute products like breads, flour and crackers, which may contain gluten free (Codex) wheat starch, as well as processed foods made from naturally gluten free ingredients such as soups, sausages and ready meals.
 Uncontaminated oat products can also be labelled gluten free.
 On gluten free foods you may also see the term ‘suitable for coeliacs’.

 All packaged foods in the UK and the EU are covered by labelling laws which include rules around the allergen information that has to be provided on the label.
-The requirements of the Food Information Regulations mean that can tell from a label whether a product contains a gluten containing ingredient or not.
+The requirements of the Food Information Regulations mean that you can tell from a label whether a product contains a gluten containing ingredient or not.

 All deliberate ingredients must be listed in the ingredients list.
 Gluten containing cereals are one of the 14 listed allergens that must be emphasised in the ingredients list, therefore if a cereal containing gluten is used as an ingredient, it must be listed and clearly emphasised, for example in bold lettering, in the ingredients list, no matter how little of it is used.
 Manufacturers will name the specific grain used, so you will see these words on the ingredients list if they are in the product: